ppy/osu-wiki/news/2022-08-31-the-sound-design-of-lazer.md

 His first involvement with osu! as a music producer would come in 2011 as peppy was preparing osu!stream (a spinoff of osu! for iOS) and needed original music for the game.
 Since peppy and nekodex are friends in real life and peppy was already familiar with his music, he ended up creating the [main menu theme](https://soundcloud.com/nekodex/osu-stream-theme) and a track ([Liquid Future](https://soundcloud.com/nekodex/liquid-future)) for the release of osu!stream, later going on to create several official songs for osu! throughout the years that we all know and love, such as [welcome to osu!](https://soundcloud.com/nekodex/welcome-to-osu), [circles!](https://soundcloud.com/nekodex/circles) and [aureole](https://soundcloud.com/nekodex/aureole).

-In 2021 during development of osu!(lazer), peppy felt that the sound design was lagging behind the many visual improvements and asked nekodex if he was willing to try and give it a facelift.
+In 2021 during development of osu!(lazer), peppy felt that the sound design was lacking the polish of the game's improved visuals, and asked nekodex if he was willing to try and give it a facelift.
 At that point, nekodex's primary work with the osu! website was in a good enough spot, so he decided to commit to the task fully.

 That meant nekodex had to design every single click, shuffle, scroll and hover.
 The only issue was, nekodex had no UI sound effect design experience AT ALL, and sound design in music production versus interface sound design is a whole different ball game entirely. nekodex described it like this: